ovanpelt/CSI230/Project2.md

 this is the resource i used to find a modern version on Gksu https://itsfoss.com/gksu-replacement-ubuntu/
 Just kidding these didnt work because of an error connecting to my port 25.

+current issues: cant download the right software to write an email, can not write a new password for user already taken